fhswf/MLPro/doc/rtd/content/02_basic_functions/mlpro_bf/sub/layer4_machine_learning/03_training_and_tuning.rst

 **Hyperparameter Tuning**

 Hyperparameter tuning is an optional training function performed by its own **HyperParamTuner** class.
-In particular, it defines the **maximize** method, which maximizes the high score of a designated training by varying the hyperparameters of the model it contains.
+In particular, it defines the **maximize** method, which maximizes the highscore of a designated training by varying the hyperparameters of the model it contains.
 The optimization itself is not performed natively by MLPro, but by third-party packages.
 To this purpose, MLPro provides wrappers for :ref:`Optuna <Wrapper Optuna>` and :ref:`Hyperopt <Wrapper Hyperopt>`.